rydmike/flex_color_scheme/README.md

  );
 ```

-We can build a scheme the long way, by specifying all the required hand-picked scheme colors, like above, or we can
+We can build a scheme the long way like above, by specifying all hand-picked scheme colors, or we can
-also build schemes from a single primary color.
-With the `FlexSchemeColor.from` factory.
-With the factory the
+build schemes from a single primary color using the `FlexSchemeColor.from` factory.
+With this factory the
 only required color is the primary color, the other colors will be computed.
 You can optionally also provide the
 `primaryVariant`, `secondary` and `secondaryVariant` colors with the factory as well, but any color that is not
 provided will always be computed for the full set of required colors in a `FlexSchemeColor`.